Badbird3/Badbird_OSCP_Experience/README.md

 ### Personal Background

 I am a college student studying Trumpet Performance and Chinese language/culture.
 A year ago, I began participating in university computer/hacking clubs.
-I complete the OSCP over the summer in hopes of building a foundation for a career as a penetration tester.
+I completed the OSCP over the summer in hopes of building a foundation for a career as a penetration tester.
 The journey to achieve OSCP was one of the most rigorous tasks I have ever completed.
 At the start of summer break, I bought the 60 day OSCP package.
 At the time I was also working at a Chinese market/deli.

 ### Lab and Course Exercise Experience: